 Under the scheme furloughed workers will receive either 80% of their regular wage or £2,500 per month, whichever is lower.
-In the first phase of the scheme until the end of July employers can choose to top up the employee’s salary above 80% but they are not obliged to.
-In the second phase until the end of October employers will be obliged to top up the reduced Government grant to 80%.
-All of the monies paid by the government must be paid to the employee.
+In the first phase of the scheme until the end of June employers can choose to top up the employee’s salary above 80% but they are not obliged to.
+In the subsequent phases until the end of October employers must start to make some payments.
+From 31 July employers will pay employees' NI and pension contributions, even for the hours the employee does not work.
+Employers will continue to do this and top up the reduced Government grant to 80% in September and October.
+All of the monies paid by the Government must be paid to the employee, plus any top up the employer is paying.
 Employers must not divert any part of the reclaimed grant, for example by deducting administration charges.

-Regular payments of wages, variable PAYE wages, fees, and compulsory payments including commission and bonuses, are included when working out the 80% figure.
+Regular payments of wages, variable PAYE wages, fees, and compulsory payments including commission and bonuses, are included when working out the 80%, 70% or 60% figure.

 However, current government guidance has confirmed that payments at the discretion of the employer such as discretionary bonuses and commission payments are excluded.
 Tips, tronc shares, and non-cash payments such as health insurance or use of a company vehicle should be excluded as well.

 This means that the following payments are included when working out the 80% share:

 - Variable PAYE wages